alexinachong/study-guide-notes/algorithms.md

 ### What are cycles?

 ### What are some naive ways we can store and traverse graphs?
 Be able to discuss time/space complexity of these approaches, and what issues we may face.

+## Graph Adjacency Matrix / List (W1D2)

+### Give a high level overview of an Adjacency Matrix.

+### If we were only concerned about time complexity, is an Adjacency Matrix efficient?
+Why/why not?

+### If we were only concerned about space complexity, is an Adjacency Matrix efficient?
+Why/why not?

+### Give a high level overview of an Adjacency List.

+### What benefits do we get from an Adjacency List?